baopham/laravel-dynamodb/README.md

         'region' => env('DYNAMODB_REGION'),
         'local_endpoint' => env('DYNAMODB_LOCAL_ENDPOINT'), // see http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Tools.DynamoDBLocal.html
         'local' => env('DYNAMODB_LOCAL'), // true or false? should use dynamodb_local or not?
+        'debug' => true, // if true, it will use Laravel Log.
+For advanced options, see http://docs.aws.amazon.com/aws-sdk-php/v3/guide/guide/configuration.html
     ],
     ...
     ```